 - In the left navigation's Monitor section, click Distributed tracing.

-For data security, if you don't have access to the accounts that monitor services in a trace, we will obfuscate details for those services.
+If you don't have access to accounts for some services in a trace, we'll obfuscate some details for those services.

 Sort through your traces